mvpjava/docker-swarm-development-env/README.md

 ===========================

-If your interested in getting into the mongo container manually via the 'docker container exec -it <container-id> bash' command then you can start mongo client and execute the following commands in order to interact with newly creared database.
+If your interested in getting into the mongo container manually via the 'docker container exec -it $container-id bash' command then you can start mongo client and execute the following commands in order to interact with newly creared database.

-$ mongo  -u root -p /run/secrets/mongo_root_password    #Start mongo client
+$ mongo  -u root -p /run/secrets/mongo_root_password

 > use demo              #switch to using demo database